 • February 2020: Genomics Research with Indigenous Communities.

-• March 2020: The Ethics of Data Sharing in Research.
+• Cancelled: March 2020: The Ethics of Data Sharing in Research.

-- Alex John London (Clara L. West Professor of ethics and Philosophy, Director fo the Center for Ethics and Policy, and Director of the Ethics History and Public Policy Program, Carnegie Mellon University)
+- Alex John London (Clara L. West Professor of Ethics and Philosophy, Director of the Center for Ethics and Policy, and Director of the Ethics, History and Public Policy Program, Carnegie Mellon University)

 - Kayte Spector-Bagdady (Department of Obstetrics & Gynecology and Chief of Research Ethics Service in the Center for Bioethics and Social Sciences in Medicine, University of Michigan Medical School)

 - Timothy Huerta (Family Medicine, OSUMC; Chief Research Information Officer (CRIO) College of Medicine and Wexner Medical Center)

 - Christina Drummond (Moritz College of Law Program on Data and Governance)

 February 18, 2020 - Genomics Research with Indigenous Communities

 Recently, genomic research has allowed us to take great strides in predicting disease susceptibility and optimizing treatments.
 However, Indigenous peoples, including American Indians, Alaska Natives, and Native Hawaiians, remain underrepresented and understudied in genetic and clinical health research and so are less likely to benefit from these important advances.
 Given past violations of research ethics, lack of community engagement and transparency, many members of indigenous communities are unwilling to share personal health information, including DNA, with the research community.
 How should researchers approach these communities in ways that build trust, foster collaboration, and support equitable outcomes?